node-manager module is responsible for managing nodes and has the following primary functions:

 Deckhouse automatically deploys cluster nodes by performing the following idempotent operations:

-- Configuring the OS and optimizing it for Docker and Kubernetes:
+- Configuring the OS and optimizing it for containerd and Kubernetes:

 - Configuring kernel parameters, iptables, logging, log rotation, and other system parameters.

-- Installing the appropriate versions of Docker and Kubelet; adding the node to the Kubernetes cluster;
+- Installing the appropriate versions of containerd and kubelet; adding the node to the Kubernetes cluster.

 - Configuring Nginx and updating the list of upstream resources for balancing node requests to the Kubernetes API.